Introduction

 Design Principles for Philippine Context

-Human-AI Collaboration Over Full Automation: Design processes where AI augments human judgment rather than replacing it entirely.
-This approach addresses cultural expectations around employment while capturing AI benefits.
+Human-AI Collaboration Over Full Automation should guide every design decision.
+Processes where AI augments human judgment rather than replacing it entirely address cultural expectations around employment while capturing AI benefits.
 A Philippine insurance company designed claims processing where AI handles routine cases (65% of volume) automatically while routing complex cases to experienced adjusters with AI-generated recommendations.

-Mobile-First Process Design: With 73.1 million internet users in the Philippines and 96% accessing via mobile devices (DataReportal 2024), design processes optimized for mobile interaction.
+Mobile-First Process Design reflects usage reality.
+With 73.1 million internet users in the Philippines and 96% accessing via mobile devices (DataReportal 2024), processes optimized for mobile interaction perform materially better.
 A government agency redesigned business permit renewal to be completable entirely via smartphone, increasing renewal rates from 68% to 89%.

-Resilience to Infrastructure Variability: Build processes that function across connectivity contexts.
-Design for intermittent connectivity, offline capability, and asynchronous processing.
-A agricultural lending program designed offline data collection with automatic sync when connectivity available, enabling field officers to serve remote farming communities.
+Resilience to Infrastructure Variability means building processes that function across connectivity contexts, with intermittent connectivity support, offline capability, and asynchronous processing.
+An agricultural lending program designed offline data collection with automatic sync when connectivity became available, enabling field officers to serve remote farming communities without interruption.

-Escalation Clarity: Philippine workplace culture values clear authority lines.
-Design explicit escalation paths with defined triggers and assigned owners.
-Ambiguous escalation processes create decision paralysis.
+Escalation Clarity is essential because Philippine workplace culture values clear authority lines.
+Designing explicit escalation paths with defined triggers and assigned owners prevents the decision paralysis that ambiguous escalation processes create.

 Process Design Framework